sophieforrest/processing.nvim/README.md

         enable = true,
     },
     lsp = {
         -- The command to use for processing-lsp.
-This needs to be created -- manually as processing doesn't bundle their LSP as a separate -- package.
-This generally involves editing the processing wrapper -- script.
+This needs to be created manually as processing doesn't bundle their LSP as a separate package.
-        --
+        -- This generally involves editing the processing wrapper script.
         -- This will not start the LSP if set to nil. cmd = nil,

-        -- Example
-        -- cmd = { "processing-lsp" }
+        -- Example: cmd = { "processing-lsp" }
     },
 }
 ```

+To add configurations, users should place `vim.g.processing_nvim` in their init.lua, or any file that is sourced by init.lua

 ## Recipes

-Snippets users of processing.nvim may find useful to include in their configs.
+Code examples that users of processing.nvim may find useful to include in their configs.

 ### Generating ctags on save